dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 * `vagrant halt` powers off the VMs.
 * `vagrant destroy` terminates and cleans up the VMs.

+#### Running Analysis tests

+After running the `./start-cluster` script as described above then the analysis test can be run.

+If you don't already have vagrant scp, install it with `vagrant plugin install vagrant-scp`

+Run `./run-analysis` to run all the analysis tests from a sparate vm in AWS.
+* To run the tests in a virtual box vm pass `-v` (you need to have started the cluster in virtual box as well for this to work)
+* To run specific tests pass `-t` followed by a comma separated list of the tests you want to run e.g.
+    * `-t showdown.RandomEventTest`
+    * `-t showdown.CreateEvent.Create500`
+* To run the tests with gradle in debug mode pass `-d`

+If the databases have been started in Virtualbox the tests can also just be run locally though an IDE or gradle.

 ### Data Generator

 The data generator package is responsible for creating Events.
 The package is dependant on two external files: